 “While naturally I want to see my young constituents in paid work, one of the key barriers preventing employers giving young people a job is their lack of work experience.
 By giving young people the opportunity to get real work experience, the Government has found that 50 per cent of 18-25 year olds move off benefits within three months of completing a placement.”

-Photo: Andrew Mitchell MP with District Manager David Simms & Senior Operations Manager Richard Smith.
+Photo: Andrew Mitchell MP with District Manager David Simms and Senior Operations Manager Richard Smith.